 In its June 1997 report, NBAC agreed that creation of a human child by somatic cell nuclear transfer is scientifically and ethically objectionable at this time.
 This document provides an update of developments since that time.

-Policy Researcher; Professor, Pardee RAND Graduate School
+Policy Researcher; Professor of Policy Analysis, Pardee RAND Graduate School

 Education Ph.D. in philosophy, University of California at Berkeley; M.S. in foreign service, Georgetown University; B.A. in economics and philosophy, New York University